-French authorities reported on Tuesday, September 10, 2024, that four climbers who disappeared on Mont Blanc, France last Saturday were found dead.
+French authorities reported on Tuesday, September 10, 2024, that four climbers who disappeared on Mont Blanc, France on Saturday, September 7 were found dead.
 The victims, two Italians and two South Koreans, perished due to extreme weather conditions near the peak of the tallest mountain in Western Europe.

-The search and rescue team from Chamonix-Mont Blanc discovered the bodies of the four climbers around 15,400 feet on the French side of Mont Blanc.
+The search and rescue team from Chamonix-Mont Blanc discovered the bodies of the four climbers at around 15,400 feet on the French side of Mont Blanc, not far from the summit.
 Officials suggested the climbers probably died from hypothermia and exhaustion after being stuck in harsh weather for several days.

 The deceased Italian climbers were identified as 41-year-old Sara Stefanelli and 53-year-old Andrea Galimberti.
 Their bodies were located in the Mur de la Cote area, a steep frozen incline heading to the summit.
 The two South Korean climbers, a man and a woman ranging in their 40s to 50s, were discovered slightly lower than the Italians, at an altitude of about 14,764 feet.